 Does your family go crazy over your stuffing, or nuts over that pumpkin pie?

 Does your turkey come out perfectly brown, crispy and juicy every single year?
-Share your family's favorite Thanksgiving recipe on Canton Patch.
+Share your family's on Canton Patch.
 Share photos of that amazing turkey from past years.

 Post your recipes below in the comments and we'll make sure to feature every one of them this week.
 Post photos by clicking on the green button below.

 Here's my recipe for my favorite pumpkin pie which features REAL pumpkin not the canned stuff:

 - One small sugar pumpkin (usually enough for two pies)

 - Kosher salt

 - 1 tsp. ground cinnamon

 - 1/2 tsp. fresh nutmeg